Bugfender can collect logs automatically from logcat. For that, you just have to call:

 Logcat logging has a few drawbacks:

 - There are some system-generated logs that you might not necessarily want to capture.
+You can filter those messages if you want, by providing a callback.

 - The system logging daemon might crash.
 This is a known issue with some Samsung phones when lots of logs are being written in a short amount of time.